skip to content

 zip file zip file, 101 MB (ripped from cassette tape)

-The Flagpole White Christmas Album
+The Flagpole Christmas Album (compact disc, 1996)

 Christmas TreeHave you been very, very good?
 Well then, you get to reach into Santa's swingin' sack one more time!
 Peruse our MP3 giveaways from 2003 (including Weezer and Keith Richards), 2004 (Shelby Lynne, White Stripes), 2005 (Cheap Trick, Leon Russell), 2006 (Marshall Crenshaw, Screaming Santas), 2007 (T. Rex, Turtles), 2008 (MxPx, BoDeans), 2009 (Aimee Mann, The Fray), 2010 (R.E.M.), and 2011 (Blondie, Blues Magoos).